zotchman/music-database/README.md

 # music-database
-A collection of my music and genres
+A collection of my music and genres.
+They include Trance and Hip Hop and Rock and Old school Country